alex-gutev/live_cells/README.md

 ```

 Here we're testing whether `errorA` is non-null, that is whether an error occurred while parsing a
-number from `strA` and if so providing an error message in the `errorText` of the `InputDecoration`.
+number from `strA`, and if so providing an error message in the `errorText` of the `InputDecoration`.

 The error message can be made more descriptive by also checking whether the field is empty, or not.